 The rising complexity of SEO has created natural market segmentation.
 There are now clear tiers of capability, and businesses are beginning to recognise the distinction between competent execution and strategic expertise.

-A basic SEO approach optimises individual pages.
-A strategic approach builds entity associations, internal linking structures, and content ecosystems that signal expertise to both algorithms and human users.
+- Builds entity associations, internal linking structures and content ecosystems that signal expertise to algorithms and humans

-Tactical SEO focuses on rankings.
-Strategic SEO focuses on visibility, traffic quality, user engagement, and conversion potential recognising that a first-page ranking that doesn't convert is worthless.
+- Focuses on visibility, traffic quality, engagement and conversion - a first-page ranking that doesn't convert is worthless

 One of the most significant shifts in how SEO operates is the degree to which success compounds over time - but only when executed properly.